 This means the eigenvector (v2) corresponding to the eigenvalue λ2 is PC1, v1 corresponding to λ1 is PC2, and v3 corresponding to λ3 is PC3.

-Once we know the Principal components, we can reduce the dimensions of the data by applying the algorithm and get the reduced set of variables, which can be further processed for data analysis.
-Imagine having 1000 variables in the original dataset and then reducing them into about 200 variables and then analysing only those 200 variables with all the important information retained – what a saving of resources and time!
+Imagine having 1,000 variables in the original dataset and then reducing them into about 200 variables and then analyzing only those 200 variables with all the important information still intact.
+Obviously, it will save a lot of resources and time.

-Pros and Cons of PCA
+Pros and Cons of Principal Component Analysis

-- Removes all the correlated features from the dataset
+- Removes all the correlated features from the dataset.

-- With fewer features, the performance of the algorithm significantly improves
+- With fewer features, the performance of the algorithm improves significantly.

-- Since Principal components are a linear combination of original features, they are not easily readable or interpretable
+- Since principal components are a linear combination of original features, they are not easily readable or interpretable.

 Implementing PCA in Python

 It is very easy to implement PCA in Python, because of the friendly libraries it has.
 For this article, we will use the scikit-learn library, which implements PCA using decomposition.
 If you want a quick recap of Python, read our article on Python for data science.